gazzamc/The-Expanse-RESTful-API/README.md

     On the documentation pages, the User is presented with a menu on the left and the main content on the right.
     The User can select any of the menu items and the page will scroll to the corresponding section.

-    Finally in the footer we have social links to Github, Linkedin and the github branch of this project.
+    Finally in the footer we have social links to Github, Linkedin and the Github branch of this project.

 - ##### API

-    On a GET request of any of the endpoints resources the user will be presented a JSON object, like the one below:
+    On a GET request of any of the endpoints resources the user will be presented with a JSON object, like the one below:
     ```
     {
         "code": 200,